Skip to content

 Operating Room

-The center of the image-guided operating suite, the operating room (OR), is equipped with:
+The center of the image-guided operating suite, the operating room (OR), is outfitted with a state-of-the-art, electronically controlled operating table.
+It is mounted with:

 • MRI-compatible anesthesia delivery and monitoring systems